THE FLAVORS OF NEW ORLEANS ARE AS DEEP & RICH AS IT’S HISTORY & CULTURE

 Join us for a taste of the soul of New Orleans, right here in Amsterdam.
 Sign up now to our newsletter to stay updated on the next event!

-The Seventh Ward Supper Club is the next culinary chapter from New Orleans born Creole chef Matt Pace (formerly of Elysianne) in his pursuit of bringing Creole cuisine into the international fine dining world, educating and entertaining guests with stories and the history of the flavors and dishes of Louisiana Creole cuisine, and adding something unique to the dining landscape of Amsterdam.
+Seventh Ward Supper Club is the next culinary chapter from New Orleans born Creole chef Matt Pace (formerly of Elysianne) in his pursuit of bringing Creole cuisine into the international fine dining world.
+By educating and entertaining guests with stories and the history of the flavors and dishes of Louisiana Creole cuisine, he hopes to add something unique to the dining landscape of Amsterdam.

 From the Chef

-Although a chef by title, chef Matt is not (just) a chef, he’s a cultural artist, culinary storyteller, and New Orleans culture ambassador.
+Chef Matt is not (just) a chef, he’s a culinary artist, storyteller, and New Orleans culture ambassador.

-“I’ve always been an artist, whether it be the painting, drawing, or sculpting that I did as a kid and eventually earned a university degree in, to later creating music for a time, I’ve looked at the world and how I interact with it through a creative lens.
-Nowadays, food is the medium I use to say what I want to say, tell the stories I want and feel should be told, express the love and passion I have for my heritage, and share pieces of myself with those interested.
+“I’ve always been an artist, whether it be the painting, drawing, or sculpting that I did as a kid and eventually earned a university degree in, or the music I created for a time, I’ve always looked at the world and how I interact with it through a creative lens.
+Nowadays, food is the medium I use to say what I want to say, tell the stories I want to tell and feel should be told, express the love and passion I have for my heritage, and share pieces of myself with those interested.

-I’m very proud of my Creole heritage and want to share the things about it that warm my heart and soul; from personal history and connection, to the overall history and way of life of the city of New Orleans.”
+I’m very proud of my Creole heritage and want to share the things about it that warm my heart and soul; from personal history and connection, to the overall history and way of life of the city of New Orleans, and can’t wait to welcome you to my table.”